CorradoMotta/ASV_interface/README.md

 };
 ```
  As it is possible to see, the method `set_data_source` is generated by the above Q_PROPERTY.
 Therefore, theoretically (not tested), it should be possible to switch between communication protocol also directly from the QML view.

+ <a name="usage"></a>
+ ## Info on usage

+ ### Configuration file

+In the "conf" folder several files for configuration are available.
+The only one used at the moment is `conf.ini`.
+There all configuration parameters are listed and described.
+When you change any of these parameters, you need to restart the application in order to make them effective.
+The .ini file has 6 sections:

+* __udp_addresses__: here you set all IP addresses and ports.
+Note that the first parameter, `Set_local` should be set to false when working with the vehicle.
+A `true` value is set to connect to the local network, for testing purposes only.
+* __minion_configuration__: here you can set the initial offset for the initial angle of each minion' azimuth motor.
+* __mapbox_settings__: These are used for offline maps.
+Check the section below for details.
+* __RPM_Settings__: here you can set the RPM values both for the slider dimensions and for the maximum possible value of the game controller.
+* __coordinate_seetings__: here you can specify a path and a filename for the points of interest.
+See section below for details.
+* __metadata_settings__: here you specify the path to the metadata database and where to store the generated metadata

  ### Adding markers and transepts